-Some Muslim and non-Muslim historians allege that the Prophet ordered the killing of Abu Afak, Sofian ibn Khalid, Abu Rafi, Ozeir bin Zarim, Abu Sufian, Nadhir bin Harith, Okba, Abdul Ozza, and Moawiya bin Mughaira.
-They also allege without providing any evidence that the Prophet got Umm Kirfa executed, and Urnee robbers' bodies mutilated after the killing.
-They also say that Kinana, chief of the Jews of Khyber, and his cousin, were tortured.
+Some Muslim and non-Muslim historians allege that the Prophet ordered the killing of Abu Afak, Sofian ibn Khalid, Abu Rafi, Ozeir bin Zarim, Abu Sufian, and Nadhir bin Harith, Okba, Abdul Ozza, and Moawiya bin Mughaira.
+They also allege, without providing evidence, that the Prophet got Umm Kirfa executed and Urnee robbers' bodies mutilated after the killing.
+They also say that the Prophet tortured Kinana, chief of the Jews of Khyber, and his cousin.

-The non-Muslims pick up these events from Muslim historians and add their details and promote lies against the Prophet, propagating that he was a prophet of terror and Islam originated in violence.
+The non-Muslims pick up these events from Muslim historians, add their assumptions, and promote lies against the Prophet, propagating that he was a prophet of terror and that Islam originated in violence.
 Much of the propaganda revolves around these lies.
 The earliest Muslim historians or writers included whatever they heard from their contemporaries without verifying their claims.
-None of their contemporaries were present at the time of the Prophet and whatever is attributed to them is what they heard from someone.
+None of their contemporaries were present at the time of the Prophet; whatever some attributed to them was what they heard from someone.

-Most of these allegations are based on one narration, and in none of the allegations, any solid evidence is given.
-These accounts contradict each other and whatever is attributed to the Prophet defies his character and the Quranic teachings.
-It is strange that the historians did not apply the Quranic criterion to analyze the reported incidents.
-Moreover, they also ignored the teachings of the Prophet in dealing with matters they were reporting.
-A cursory analysis of the reported events reveals that the Prophet had no part in any of the events attributed to him.
-Here is a brief description of some of the incidents alleged attributed to the Prophet.
+Most of these allegations are on one narration, and none of the allegations give any solid evidence.
+These accounts contradict each other and whatever they attributed to the Prophet defies his character and the Quranic teachings.
+The historians did not apply the Quranic criterion to analyze the reported incidents.
+Moreover, they also ignored the teachings of the Prophet in dealing with matters they were writing.
+A cursory analysis of the reported events reveals that the Prophet had no part in the events attributed to him.
+Here is a brief description of some alleged incidents attributed to the Prophet.

-It is unimaginable that the one who is preaching the above divine teaching would be the first to violate it.
+It is unimaginable that the one preaching the above divine teaching would be the first to violate it.

 The Quran further says: "Let those (disposing of an estate) have the same fear in their minds as they would have for their own if they had left a helpless family behind: Let them fear Allah, and speak words of appropriate (comfort)."
 (4:9)